 And I do mean every aspect.
 There are rituals to honor rituals in Bali; spirits who inhabit every nook and cranny, even the local convenience store, and the spirits and gods must be honored multiple times per day.

 While Balinese Hinduism is intense, ritualistic and ubiquitous on the island, it is also loving, inclusive and full of laughter.

 All of this coincides in peaceful cooperation with monkeys.
 Lots of them.
 Not to mention bugs, geckos, snakes, frogs, and torrential downpours.

-I stayed in the Ubud Bungalow right on Monkey Forest Road, thinking: “Yay!
+I stayed in the Ubud Bungalow right on Monkey Forest Road and one of the many hotels near Ubud’s monkey forest.
+At the time, I was thinking: “Yay!
 Monkeys will be nearby!”
 I didn’t realize that, if given the chance, monkeys will eat your face off and steal your cell phone, or that “nearby” meant that monkeys would be literally everywhere.

 I mean, just because there is a designated Monkey Forest doesn’t mean that these mischevious creatures stay within the boundaries of the trees.

 In fact, they leave the forest each morning in pursuit of food, scarfing up any edible spiritual offerings left on the sidewalk, foraging above and below the abundant Ubud cafes, and snatching at any dangling bags carried in the unsuspecting hands of tourists.